Delightful Adventures

 Recipe Notes:

-• Before making this recipe, please read recipe notes below and FAQ above for helpful tips to ensure your pumpkin doughnuts are a success.
+• Before making this recipe, please read the info above and below for helpful tips to ensure your pumpkin doughnuts are a success.

 • If you are making the vegan gluten-free version, it’s important to know that every gluten-free flour blend uses different ingredients and ratios.
 Results will always vary when different flours are used.
 I have never used any other brand of flour to make these doughnuts, other than Bob’s Red Mill 1 to 1 Baking Flour (the one in the blue bag you see in the link, NOT the red bag), so please know that your results may not be the same as mine if you substitute with a different gluten free flour.